Sharma-IT/password-generator/README.md

 For those who still don't use a password manager but want to use stronger passwords; a powerful, secure and simple open-source password generator.

 ## Features

-- Console-based script; easy-to-use UI for technical users
+- Console-based script; easy-to-use UI for technical users.

-- Performs faster than GUI-based alternatives
+- Performs faster than GUI-based alternatives.

-- Usage does not require admin privileges
+- Usage does not require admin privileges.

-- Automatically logs generated passwords into a text file
+- Automatically logs generated passwords into a text file.

-- Can generate a symmetric cryptographic key to encrypt and decrypt the text file
+- Can generate a symmetric cryptographic key to encrypt and decrypt the text file.

-- Can open the text file using the operating system's default text editor
+- Can open the text file using the operating system's default text editor.

-- Can run offline and makes no outgoing or incoming network connections
+- Can run offline and makes no outgoing or incoming network connections.

-- Virtually no limit on generated passwords lengths
+- Virtually no limit on generated passwords lengths.

-- Only 8.23 mb in size and uses an average of 20 mb of RAM (when generating passwords with a character length less than 1 million)
+- Only 8.23 mb in size and uses an average of 20 mb of RAM (when generating passwords with a character length less than 1 million).

 ## Minimum System Requirements